Thinking | 10 August 2020

 2. Permitted worker permit scheme

 The ‘Permitted Worker Permit Scheme’ is designed to allow those operating ‘Permitted Work Premises’ to issue employees with a Permitted Worker Permit to enable them to carry out work in an approved category.
-The list of what constitutes Permitted Work Premises can be found here.

 For a more detailed analysis of the operation of the scheme read our recent update.